AustinPriesel-Skillable/DPDP-080-fbrcdtbsdepth/CS-Lab Guides/Use Case 2/Use Case 2.md

     navigation bar.

-    ![A screenshot of a computer Description automatically generated](./media/image90.png)
+    ![A screenshot of a computer Description automatically generated](./media/image91.png)

 2. Select the workspace name again.

-    ![A screenshot of a computer Description automatically generated](./media/image91.png)
+    ![A screenshot of a computer Description automatically generated](./media/image92.png)

 3. In the **Fabric** page, select **+New item**.
 Then, select **Notebook** tile.

-    ![A screenshot of a computer Description automatically generated](./media/image92.png)
+    ![A screenshot of a computer Description automatically generated](./media/image93.png)

 4. In the icon bar, change the environment from **PySpark (Python)** to **T-SQL**.

-    ![A screenshot of a computer Description automatically generated](./media/image93.png)
+    ![A screenshot of a computer Description automatically generated](./media/image94.png)

 5. In each code cell, there is a drop-down list for the code language.
     In the first cell in the Notebook, change the code language from **PySpark (Python)** to **T-SQL**.

-    ![A screenshot of a computer Description automatically generated](./media/image94.png)
+    ![A screenshot of a computer Description automatically generated](./media/image95.png)

 6. Select the **+ Warehouses** button.

-    ![A screenshot of a computer Description automatically generated](./media/image95.png)
+    ![A screenshot of a computer Description automatically generated](./media/image96.png)

 7. Select the **SQL analytics endpoint** object that is named **supply_chain_analytics_database**.
 Select **Confirm**.

-    ![A screenshot of a computer Description automatically generated](./media/image96.png)

     ![A screenshot of a computer Description automatically generated](./media/image97.png)

+    ![A screenshot of a computer Description automatically generated](./media/image98.png)

-8. Expand the database, expand **Schemas**.
+9. Expand the database, expand **Schemas**.
 Expand the **SupplyChain** schema.
 Expand **Views**, and locate the SQL view named **vProductsBySupplier**.

-    ![A screenshot of a computer Description automatically generated](./media/image98.png)

-9. Select the ellipses next to that view. and select the option that says **SELECT TOP 100**.

     ![A screenshot of a computer Description automatically generated](./media/image99.png)

+11. Select the ellipses next to that view. and select the option that says **SELECT TOP 100**.

-10. This creates a cell with T-SQL code that has the statements pre-populated for you.
+12. This creates a cell with T-SQL code that has the statements pre-populated for you.
 Select the **Run Cell** button for the cell to run the query and return the results.